bjoernw/rx-aws/README.md

 );
 ```

-The following table describes some selectors that apply to Kinesis and SQS:
+The following table describes some generic Selectors that are independent of AWS:

 |  Selector | Description |
 |-----------|-------------|